mathrunet/flutter_masamune/packages/masamune_annotation/README.md

 When using `PageRef (WidgetRef)`, you can obtain the actual object by passing `query` to `ref.(page/app).controller()`.

-In the case of `ref.app.controller`, the controller is managed across pages, and in the case of `ref.page.controller`, the controller is managed only on that page.
-(If a page is defined with `ref.page.controller`, the controller is also destroyed when the page is destroyed.)
+If defined in `ref.app.controller`, the controller is destroyed when the referenced widget reaches 0.

+If defined in `ref.page.controller`, the controller will also be destroyed when the page is destroyed.

 ```dart
 @override